 Born and raised in Grande Prairie, Doug has committed his life to working in and owning local businesses as he and his wife Eunice raised their family.
 Doug worked in the printing industry for a number of years before owning and operating his own service businesses.
 With his gentle manner and family-centered approach, Doug has developed excellent and trusting relationships within our community.
 In 2009, Doug sought a change that would allow him to use his talents to make a positive and lasting impact on those he serves and he found his calling in funeral service.Take a moment to speak with Doug and you’ll notice how genuine and passionate he is about making a true difference for families as they make final decisions about a loved one.
 Doug is dedicated to providing families with options that suit their needs while honouring the life of their loved one in a unique and meaningful way.
 Doug serves residents of the city of Grande Prairie as a member of the Community Enhancement Advisory Committee and as the Treasurer for Grande Prairie Live Theatre.

 As a retired nurse, Eunice helps out as needed at the funeral home and enjoys spending time volunteering in the community.
 She is the Vocational Services Director for the Rotary Club of Grande Prairie, and has served on the Boards of Directors for the Grande Prairie & District Chamber of Commerce, Volunteer Services Bureau, and Odyssey House.
 In 2016 she was appointed to hear appeals on behalf of the Ministry of Community and Social Services, and was recently appointed to the Grande Prairie Regional College Board of Governors.
-In 2012 she was awarded the Jennie Tetreau Award for Long-Term Service at Grande Prairie Live Theatre.
+In 2017, Eunice was elected to the Grande Prairie City Council.

 Doug and Eunice opened Bear Creek Funeral Home in 2012 with the vision of caring for each as their own in every aspect of care.
 Have a look at “what our families have said” and you will see that they are achieving exactly what they set out to do.
 In 2016 they were awarded Small Business of the Year by the Grande Prairie & District Chamber of Commerce, and were one of only four Alberta businesses considered for the prestigious Premier's Award of Distinction in 2017.